JianhuanZeng/Dognition-Data-in-MySQL/README.md

 # Data Analysis & SQL: Dognition’s Data in MySQL
 # (Summer 2018)
-• To design, build and query Dognition’s database from a csv doc of Dognition test records.
+• Design, build and query Dognition’s database from a csv doc of Dognition test records.

 • Learn Dognition’s dataset by Tableau; then design a Relational Database for Dognition with ER diagram and relational schema.